 So if you’ve never really made it past that summer week in an Ocean City, Md., condo, or a camping trip to Shenandoah National Park, this story’s for you.
 It’s the one I wish I’d read before I became a global nomad.

-Find an adviser: Whether you work with a corporate travel manager, a travel agent or someone who just understands travel, you’ll want someone you can turn to.
+Whether you work with a corporate travel manager, a travel agent or someone who just understands travel, you’ll want someone you can turn to.
 “Invariably, problems can be avoided by booking with a travel professional,” says Arnt Pederson, the chief executive of Accent Travel International, a travel agency in Minneapolis.
 He’s right.
 Almost every day, I see situations where having a knowledgeable adviser could have prevented a misunderstanding, a lost reservation or an intractable problem.
 And while using a travel agent may add a little to your cost, in terms of booking fees, it can really pay off when you find yourself stuck at the airport with only the floor to sleep on.
 I’ve been there, and fortunately, I was saved by an agent.
+(Here is my ultimate guide to finding a travel advisor).

-Know the rules: Travel rules are a little wacky, so take some time to get familiar with them.
+Travel rules are a little wacky, so take some time to get familiar with them.
 Airline contracts are among the strangest and most counterintuitive.
 For example, did you know it often costs less to buy a round-trip ticket than a one-way ticket?
 Or that if you miss one leg of your flight, your airline will cancel the rest of your reservation without offering a refund?
 If you’re traveling for business, you have an extra layer of absurdity — your corporate travel policy.
 “Know your company’s travel policy,” advises Evan Konwiser, a vice president for American Express Global Business Travel.
 “It might sound tedious, but the best way to make the most of your travel is understanding what you can and can’t do.”
+And know the travel secrets.

-Avoid bad habits: Travel can be fun and exciting, but it can also turn you into an entitled and insufferable card-carrying frequent flier.
+Travel can be fun and exciting, but it can also turn you into an entitled and insufferable card-carrying frequent flier.
 Resist that temptation.
-I’ve spoken with countless travelers who regret the habits they picked up along the way.
+My advocacy team and I have spoken with countless travelers who regret the habits they picked up along the way.
 One of the most memorable conversations was with Bob McIntyre, a retired business traveler from San Antonio, who described himself as “a former loyalty program addict.”
 Points are a natural byproduct of travel and can be redeemed for even more travel.
 But you’re easily seduced into taking a darker path that tempts you to manipulate the system, using manufactured spending to earn even more “free” trips.

 Even so, not everyone is suited for a life on the road.
 Travel has the power to alter the course of your life for better or worse, and as someone whose life has been transformed by travel, I would urge you to consider that carefully before you go.
 I now find experiences are far more important than material things.
 The people in my life are more valuable than my possessions.
 And the here-and-now is worth more than what might come next.
 That’s the transformational power of travel.